Who We Are

 What We Do

-Maya Ajmera is the President and CEO of Society for Science & the Public (the Society) and Publisher of its award-winning magazine, Science News, and family of media properties.
+Maya Ajmera is the President and CEO of Society for Science & the Public (the Society) and Publisher of its award-winning magazine, Science News.
+Founded in 1921, the Society works to promote the understanding and appreciation of science and the vital role it plays in human advancement.
+It is best known for its world-class science competitions, including the Regeneron Science Talent Search, Intel International Science and Engineering Fair and Broadcom MASTERS.

 In 2013-2014, Maya served as the inaugural Social Entrepreneur in Residence for Duke University and Visiting Professor for the Practice of Public Policy at The Sanford School of Public Policy at Duke.
 From 2011-2014, Maya was a Visiting Scholar and Professorial Lecturer at The Paul H. Nitze School of Advanced International Studies (SAIS) at The Johns Hopkins University.
 She continues to serve as an adjunct on the faculty of the International Development Program and teaches the course, "Social Innovations in International Development for Children and Youth."

 In 1993, Maya founded The Global Fund for Children (GFC), a nonprofit organization that invests in innovative, community-based organizations working with some of the world’s most vulnerable children and youth.
 Under Maya's 18 years of leadership, GFC grew from a vision into one of the largest networks of grassroots organizations working on behalf of vulnerable children.
-To date, GFC has awarded more than $35 million to more than 600 grassroots organizations in 80 countries, touching the lives of nearly 10 million children.
+To date, GFC has awarded nearly $40 million to more than 700 grassroots organizations in 80 countries, touching the lives of nearly 10 million children.

-Maya serves on the board of visitors of the Sanford School of Public Policy at Duke University.
-She is co-chair of the board of Echoing Green, a trustee of the North Carolina School of Science and Mathematics, and a board member of New Global Citizens and Kids in Need of Defense.
-She serves on numerous advisory boards and is also an adviser to Mytonomy, an online video Q&A service for college and career planning.
+Maya is a board member for Echoing Green, Kids in Need of Defense, Sibley Memorial Hospital and the North Carolina School of Science and Mathematics Foundation.
 In 2008, she served as a member of the Innovation and Civil Society subgroup of the Obama presidential transition’s Technology, Innovation and Government Reform Policy Working Group.